ibm-cloud-docs/containers/cs_ingress_settings.md

 To preserve the original source IP address of the client request, you can enable [source IP preservation](https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-typeloadbalancer){: external}.
 Preserving the client’s IP is useful, for example, when app servers have to apply security and access-control policies.

 <p class="note">When source IP preservation is enabled, load balancers shift from forwarding traffic to an app pod on a different worker node to an app pod on the same worker node.
 Your apps might experience downtime during this shift.</br></br>If you [disable an ALB](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_alb_configure), any source IP changes you make to the load balancer service that exposes the ALB are lost.
 When you re-enable the ALB, you must enable source IP again.</p>

+**Before you begin**: If you configured edge nodes in your cluster, ALB pods are deployed to edge nodes and can only forward traffic to app pods that are also deployed to those edge nodes.
+Ensure that you have [at least three edge worker nodes per zone](/docs/containers?topic=containers-edge#edge_nodes) and that app pods are scheduled onto the edge worker nodes by [adding edge node affinity to app pods](/docs/containers?topic=containers-loadbalancer#lb_edge_nodes).

 To enable source IP preservation, edit the load balancer service that exposes an Ingress ALB: